 Changes in weather, fatigue or stress can weaken your immune system.
-The potent herbs in Immune boost and the unique way in which they have been combined makes it a great ally to help your metabolism keep colds at bay and maintain general health by boosting the immune system.
+The potent herbs in Immune boost and the unique way in which they have been combined makes it a great ally to help your metabolism keep colds at bay and maintain general health.

 What's in it?